patternfly/patternfly-ai-coding/documentation/guidelines/README.md

 ### Documentation Requirements

 1. **Check [PatternFly.org](https://www.patternfly.org/) first** - Primary source for APIs
+2. **Check the [PatternFly React GitHub repository](https://github.com/patternfly/patternfly-react)** for the latest source code, examples, and release notes
-2. **Use "View Code" sections** - Copy working examples
+3. **Use "View Code" sections** - Copy working examples
-3. **Reference version-specific docs** - Match your project's PatternFly version
+4. **Reference version-specific docs** - Match your project's PatternFly version
-4. **Provide context to AI** - Share links and code snippets when asking for help
+5. **Provide context to AI** - Share links and code snippets when asking for help

+> For the most up-to-date documentation, use both the official docs and the source repositories.
+When using AI tools, encourage them to leverage context7 to fetch the latest documentation from these sources.

 ### Accessibility Requirements